Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 - Had a chance to speak with Michael today.
 We discovered that the geometry in my data did not have polygons.
 I was able to get some new shape files from the NCES.

 - I have a pretty Map!!!!!!!!

+### 06/03/23

+- [ ] Make aggregated dataframe from assessments

+- [ ] Make the weights (Use Valid tests to weight)

+  - [ ] pct_met_exceeded

+  - [ ] stu_tchr_ratio

+  - [ ] fte_teachers

+- Made a pivot table to aggregate school data into district data.
+I will use this so that I can merge with district geometry for my choropleth map.

+  - I actually made several.
+However, they are unweighted, so I'll need to remake them.

+- I spoke with Michael again today.
+It looks like my pivots to not take into account the differing sizes of the population.
+I will need to weight the results.
+I will weight them by number of valid tests.